 Restrooms Available: Yes

-During your visit, be sure to explore the bank's historic board room with its ornate hand-carved Brazilian rosewood trim and molding.
-Visitors are also welcome to tour the basement, with its 1930s art deco bank vault and custom-made steel-beam supports for the Kohler lions one floor above in the main hall.
+Explore the bank’s historic board room with its ornate hand-carved Brazilian rosewood trim and molding.
+Guests are also welcome to tour the basement, with its 1930’s Art Deco bank vault and custom-made steel-beam supports for the Kohler lions one floor above, in the main hall.

-PLEASE NOTE: Photography is limited to designated areas only
+NOTE: Photography is limited to designated areas only.